 In short, we know what is necessary to bring a successful claim under these laws.
 We understand what evidence to look for, and we understand how to successfully fight for full compensation, in both negotiations and in trial.

 Julie Carter established one of the first law practices in the country devoted to the rights of the disabled, and she has zealously advocated for clients in groundbreaking cases:

 - She represented a security guard who is missing a hand in a lawsuit against the Kansas City Board of Police Commissioners, which denied him a license to carry a firearm.
 The federal court judge ruled that the Board’s policy of automatically disqualifying those with missing limbs violated the Americans with Disabilities Act and the due process clause of the United States Constitution.
 Stillwell v.
 Kansas City, Missouri Bd. of Police Comm’rs, 872 F. Supp.
 682 (W.D.
 Mo.
 1995).

 - In Tucson, Arizona, a federal court ruled in Ms. Carter’s favor, finding that the U.S. Department of Transportation violated the ADA by failing to timely promulgate federal regulations to insure that over-the-road buses are equipped with wheelchair lifts and other disability-related accommodations.
 In the aftermath of this decision, Ms. Carter was featured in The Wall Street Journal and was interviewed on BBC’s World Service Radio.

 If you believe your rights under the ADA or MHRA were violated, let us put our experience to work for you.
-Contact our Kansas City office today at 816-283-3500.
+Contact our Kansas City office today at 816-283-3500 or send an email.
 We offer a free initial consultation to discuss your legal claim.